Supply Chain Management (M.Sc.) full-time

 |Study Type||Full time|

-Formal university degree (i.e. Bachelor, Master) in logistics, business management, economics, engineering, IT and/ or corresponding courses and disciplines.
+A formal university degree (Bachelor’s, diploma, or similar) in the fields of logistics, business engineering, economics, engineering, IT and/ or corresponding courses and disciplines with a minimum of 180 Credit Points (ECTS).

-In addition, a good knowledge of the English language at a TOEFL-level of 600 (pbT) / 80 (ibT) or IELTS-level of 6.5).
+Additionally, we require proof of proficiency in English (for example, a TOEFL-level of 600 (pbT) / 80 (ibT), IELTS-level of 6.5)or an equivalent certification).
 No test required for students from countries with English as the official language in education.

 Our program in Supply Chain Management is accredited by the Central Evaluation and Accreditation Agency (ZEvA) in Hannover, a foundation under public law.